 The pizza-makers here love to show off, so expect a lively atmosphere and more than a touch of theatre.

-Just don’t refer to their homemade gelato as ice cream – but do make sure you try some during your visit.
+Take it from me, just don’t refer to their homemade gelato as ice cream – but do make sure you try some during your visit!

 10. Relevant Record Café

 Relevant Record on Mill Road isn’t just a café – it’s also a record shop.
 Forget downloads, cassettes or even CDs, though, as here it’s all about the vinyl.
 It’s also a popular live music venue in Cambridge.

 I’d recommend heading upstairs if you want to settle in with a coffee after browsing the vinyl selection – or are ready to bypass the music altogether.

 Freshly baked cakes, salads and savoury bakes await between 9am and 5pm on every day of the week.